 Ideally, we would see improved job performance with an automated, software-based process that circumvents the problems of a manual approach.
 A digital approval workflow brings these advantages:

-Fluix is a powerful asset management platform that brings you and your team a customizable, flexible and scalable approval workflow software solution.
+Fluix is an approval workflow system that brings you and your team a customizable, flexible and scalable approval workflow solutionS.
 When it comes to keeping your operations running smoothly and efficiently, you can build and automate workflow processes that are tailored to your unique business needs among multiple teams.